Pogga1/Developer-Blog/reademe.md

 ## Description

-*
-* Our motivation to create this project is to help couples decide on a dinner/movie date without fighting over what to select.
+* The motivation to create this project is to allow a developer to be able to communicate with other developers about tech related issues or tech related ideas.
-* Our group designed this webpage to help understand how to work together on a group project through Github and further our knowledge on API calls.
-* The webpage allows the user to generate a random movie, food and drink for their date.
-While also being able to rate their previous dates based on the random selections.
+* This website allows the user to create an account and be able to post and comment on the website.

-##

 ----